ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 **To use a custom domain and TLS secret:**

 1. Prepare your custom domain.
     1. Work with your Domain Name Service (DNS) provider or [{{site.data.keyword.cloud_notm}} DNS](/docs/dns?topic=dns-getting-started) to register your custom domain.
 If you want to use different subdomains for your apps, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
-Note that domains are limited to 255 characters or fewer.
+Note that domains are limited to 255 characters or fewer in {{site.data.keyword.openshiftshort}} version 4.5 or earlier, and 130 characters or fewer in {{site.data.keyword.openshiftshort}} version 4.6 or later.
     2. Define an alias for your custom domain by specifying the IBM-provided domain as a Canonical Name record (CNAME).
 To find the IBM-provided Ingress domain, run `ibmcloud oc cluster get --cluster <cluster_name>` and look for the **Ingress subdomain** field.

 2. If you want to configure TLS termination, prepare your custom TLS secret.